Liquid Markup

 my_variable[<KEY EXPRESSION>]

-— The name of the variable, followed immediately by square brackets containing a key expression.- For arrays, the key must be a literal integer or an expression that resolves to an integer.
+— The name of the variable, immediately followed by square brackets containing a key expression.- For arrays, the key must be a literal integer or an expression that resolves to an integer.

 my_hash.key